-Who are the 24 elders in Revelation 4?
 In Revelation 4, a door in heaven is opened, so that John can have a look at heaven.
 He sees a throne, and God sitting on the throne.
-And then also: “Around the throne were twenty-four thrones, and seated on the thrones were twenty-four elders, clothed in white garments, with golden crowns on their heads” (verse 4).
+And then also: “Around the throne were twenty-four thrones, and seated on the thrones were twenty-four elders, clothed in white garments, with golden crowns on their heads” (Revelation 4:4).

 Glory, honor and power